axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 Before linking tokens, ensure you have:

-1. **Token Control**: Token permissions depend on the manager type:
+- **Token Control**: Token permissions depend on the manager type:
-    - **MINT_BURN**: You must have minter permissions for the token on that chain
+    - **MINT_BURN**: You must have permission to transfer or add mintership for the token on that chain
     - **LOCK_UNLOCK**: No token control or minter permissions required for that token

-    **Note:** Since you cannot link two LOCK_UNLOCK tokens, one token must be MINT_BURN (requiring minter permissions) and the other can be LOCK_UNLOCK (no permissions required).

 ## Token Manager Types

 The following token manager types are supported:

-- `LOCK_UNLOCK` (2): For tokens that are locked on the source chain and unlocked on the destination chain
+- `LOCK_UNLOCK` (2): For tokens that are locked/unlocked on the chain
-- `MINT_BURN` (4): For tokens that are burned on the source chain and minted on the destination chain
+- `MINT_BURN` (4): For tokens that are burned/minted on the chain

-**Important:** You cannot have two LOCK_UNLOCK tokens linked together.
-At most one token can be LOCK_UNLOCK type.
-The other token must be MINT_BURN type and owned by the issuer with mint rights given to the token manager.
+**Important:** Linking two LOCK_UNLOCK tokens is highly not recommended.
+One token should be MINT_BURN (requiring minter permissions) and the other can be LOCK_UNLOCK (no permissions required).

 ## Parameters

 **Required:**

-- `salt`: Unique identifier for the token linking operation
+- `salt`: Unique identifier for the token linking operation.
+Used to generate a unique `tokenId`
 - `tokenAddress`: Address of the token to be linked
 - `destinationChain`: Name of the destination chain
 - `destinationTokenAddress`: Address of the token on the destination chain